lidavidm/c-heck-yeah/DESIGN.md

 ##### Data Formats

--Tilesets will be saved as a folder with 2 items: tileset.png and collisions.dat -levels are saved as *.dat
+-Tilesets will be saved as a folder with 2 items: tileset.png and description.dat -levels are saved as *.dat
 -Examples of the format will be added soon
 -Format of files are a WIP: will grow as we develop gameplay